 Welcome to thelowercasew.com – a site dedicated to virtualization and VMware!

-I’m currently a Server/Storage Engineer working for a large law firm in NYC.
-I’ve been working with VMware products for close to 10 years now.
-In my current role, I support and maintain a vSphere environment of 3 different vCenter environments consisting of 100+ ESXi hosts all over the globe.
+I’m currently a Consulting Systems Engineer working for HBR Consulting.
+I’ve been working with VMware products for over 15 years now.
+In my current role working for an MSP, I support and maintain vSphere environments of multiple customers, around the globe.

 Over the years, I’ve been working to automate more and more of my daily tasks.
-Whenever I have to do something more than once, I look to script it so I can do it again, faster.
+Whenever I have to do something more than once, I look to script it so I can do it again, faster, with repeatable results.

-I was named VMware vExpert each year since 2015, as well as Devolutions Expert.
+I was named VMware vExpert each year since 2015, as well as a VMware Tanzu Vanguard for 2023!
+I’m also a Devolutions Expert.
 You can learn more about the Devolutions products at www.devolutions.net.

 I hold multiple VMware Certified Professional Certifications.
-VCP4-DCV, VCP5, DCV, VCP6-DCV, and most recently, VCP-DCV 2019!
+VCP4-DCV, VCP5-DCV, VCP6-DCV, and most recently, VCP-DCV 2019!
+I’m currently working on renewing my VCP certification.

 You can find Ben on LinkedIn below: